5 ways to support your gut after antibiotics.

 4. Stay Hydrated

-Water is essential for the health of your gut - preferably rain or spring water that is mineral rich and free from unnecessary chemicals.
+Water is essential for the health of your gut, preferably rain or spring water that is mineral rich and free from unnecessary chemicals.
+I don't recommend RO or distilled water.
 By hydrating the body including the digestive tract, this helps to flush out toxins and waste products, help keeps digestion running smoothly and can help prevent constipation and other digestive challenges.

 5. Take Time to Rest and Recover

 If your body has been dealing with a bacterial infection, taking the time to support restoration and recovery can make all the difference.
-Prioritising sleep is essential to support gut health as well as overall wellbeing.
-Getting enough sleep appears to help to promote the growth of beneficial bacteria.
-Aim for between 7-14 hours of sleep per night (the higher range is for a child) by creating a regular sleep schedule and practice good sleep hygiene.
+Prioritising sleep is essential as this appears to help promote the growth of beneficial bacteria.
+Practice good sleep hygiene.
 This usually means avoiding all electronic devices and blue light exposure before bed, making sure your environment is comfortable and dark, and opening your curtains wide as soon when you wake each day.

 In conclusion,

-Antibiotics are essential for fighting bacterial infections, but they can also have a negative impact on gut health.
+Antibiotics are essential for fighting bacterial infections but they can also have a negative impact on gut and immune health.

 After a course of antibiotics, it is usually considered helpful to introduce probiotics/fermented foods, consume prebiotics, limit sugar as well as processed foods, stay hydrated and make time for adequate sleep and recovery.

-If you want more robust and indepth support, it may be helpful to work with me 1:1 so I can tailor a holistic wellness action plan with tailored recommendations based on your situation and health history.
+If you want more robust and in depth support, it may be helpful to work with me 1:1 so I can tailor a holistic wellness action plan with tailored recommendations based on your goals and health history.

 Comments